modyo/modyo-docs/docs/brand/colors.md

 </tr>
 </table>

-### Secondary brand color
+### Secondary brand colors

-Our secondary colors, which usually accompany the brand on different media, are blue.
-They should be used sparingly throughout illustration, photography, and product to maintain meaning and potency.
+Our secondary color, which usually accompanies the brand on different media formats, is blue.
+It should be used sparingly throughout illustration, photography, and product to maintain meaning and potency.

 <table class="no-border">
 <tr>